Transportation

 NAU’s Flagstaff campus offers pedestrian-friendly paths, walkways, and trails for exploring, but sometimes even a Lumberjack’s fleet foot isn’t the best way to get from point A to point B. Choose from among several free or low-cost options for traversing the two-mile-long campus.

-Flagstaff’s Mountain Line bus service offers the Mountain Link (Route 10), a high-frequency bus route serving NAU, downtown Flagstaff, and the Woodlands Village corridor.
-NAU students can show their JacksCard ID to ride Mountain Link for free.
-University employees can pick up a free ecoPASS from NAU’s Parking and Shuttle Services office and then ride all Mountain Line routes at no charge.
+Flagstaff’s Mountain Line bus service offers a high-frequency bus route serving NAU, downtown Flagstaff, and the Woodlands Village corridor.
+NAU students can show their JacksCard ID to ride the Mountain Line for free.
+University employees can ride all Mountain Line routes at no charge.
+Simply download the NAUgo app to your phone from either the App Store on iPhones or Google Play on androids to access your free ecoPASS.
+Alternately, employees may pick up a pass from NAU’s University Transit Services office.

 The university’s Yellow Bike Program offers free bike rentals for up to seven days for students, staff, and faculty.